Tackling Universal Properties of Minimal Trap Spaces of Boolean Networks: Preliminaries

 \subsection{Counter-Example-Guided Abstraction Refinement (CEGAR)}

-CEGAR~\cite{clarke2003counterexample} is an incremental way to decide the satisfiability of a (possibly quantified) logic formula $\phi$ by the mean of a simpler formula $\under$ (resp. $\phi_o$) so that the models of $\under$ subsume (resp. are subsumed by) the models of $\phi$.
+CEGAR~\cite{clarke2003counterexample} is an incremental way to decide the satisfiability of a (possibly quantified) logic formula $\phi$ by the mean of a simpler formula $\under$ (resp. $\phi_o$) so that the models of $\under$ subsume (resp. $\phi_o$ are subsumed by) the models of $\phi$.
 Thus, $\under \Leftarrow \phi$ (resp. $\phi_o \Rightarrow \phi$).
+The choice between $\under$ and $\phi_o$ depends on whether one wants to \emph{under-} or \emph{over-approximate} $\phi$.

 We briefly explain the principle with the $\under$ case.
 If $\under$ is unsatisfiable, so is $\phi$.
 Otherwise, a model $\vv{\modelu}$ of $\under$ is found ($\vv{\modelu}\models \under$), and one must verify whether $\vv{\modelu}\models \phi$.
 If $\vv{\modelu}\not\models\phi$, $\vv{\modelu}$ is a \emph{counter-example} and $\under$ must be refined with some $\raff(\vv{\modelu})$ so that $\under\land\raff(\vv{\modelu})\Leftarrow \phi$.
 The process is repeated until the refined $\under$ is either unsatisfiable, demonstrating the unsatisfiability of $\phi$, or a model of the refined $\under$ is a model of $\phi$.
 The challenge is thus to design a refinement which makes this process converge rapidly, which is problem-specific.